bauiv1 package

 bauiv1.pushcall(call: Callable, from_other_thread: bool = False, suppress_other_thread_warning: bool = False, other_thread_use_fg_context: bool = False, raw: bool = False) None[source]

-Push a call to the logic event-loop.
-Category: General Utility Functions
+Push a call to the logic-thread’s event loop.

-This call expects to be used in the logic thread, and will automatically save and restore the babase.Context to behave seamlessly.
+This function expects to be called from the logic thread, and will automatically save and restore the context to behave seamlessly.

-If you want to push a call from outside of the logic thread, however, you can pass ‘from_other_thread’ as True.
-In this case the call will always run in the UI context_ref on the logic thread or whichever context_ref is in the foreground if other_thread_use_fg_context is True.
-Passing raw=True will disable thread checks and context_ref sets/restores.
+To push a call from outside of the logic thread, pass from_other_thread=True.
+In that case the call will run with no context set.
+To instead run in whichever context is currently active on the logic thread, pass other_thread_use_fg_context=True.
+Passing raw=True will skip thread checks and context saves/restores altogether.

 bauiv1.quit(confirm: bool = False, quit_type: babase.QuitType | None = None) None[source]